conan-io/docs/examples/zmq_protobuf.rst

        return 0;
    }

-**client.cpp** is a zmq client that hardcodes a protobuf "person" messages and send it to the server, then finish.
+**client.cpp** is a zmq client that hardcodes a protobuf "person" message, sends it to the server, and then finishes.

 .. code-block:: cpp